nkoppel/virpn/README.md

     'irx'        = find the maxumum near the second argument, with a starting interval size of the third argument 'irn'        = find the minimum near the second argument, with a starting interval size of the third argument 'irz'        = find a zero between the bounds given in the second and third arguments

+    'ifa'        = approximate the integral of the function from the second argument to the third argument 'ifs'        = approximate the slope of the function at the second argument

 ### Line Editing